 Does yarn weight matter?

-If the size of your project matters, the weight of your yarn should too!
+If the size of your project matters, the size of your fiber should too!

 The weight, or size, of a yarn will determine the size of the stitches you crochet and the fabric you make.